dlang/DIPs/DIPs/1NNN-QFS.md

 Here, use of “Design by Introspection” refers to any use that results in a different implementation, not counting validity checks (i.e. contracts and asserts) because they produce the same implementation unless they fail and produce no implementation at all.

-[Optional; may be removed in a future draft.]
-A compiler-recognized paramter attribute `@nodbi` serves to distinguish the categories:
-* It is an error to use a `@nodbi` `enum` parameter for Design by Introspection.
-* A `@nodbi enum` parameter is used as a run-time value in places where it would be admissible to be a run-time value.

-From a caller’s perspective, an argument passed to a `@nodbi enum` parameter is a run-time parameter that is subject to compile-time checks:
-Overload resolution may take the value into account using template constraints, and `static assert` statements might use the value both in their condition and error message.

-## Alternatives

-For a unified syntax for compile-time and run-time arguments, one can go the other way around and bind a run-time variable to a template alias parameter.
-Introspection can then be used to determine if the alias refers to a compile-time constant and choose an algorithm depending on that.

-The downsides of that are:
-1. Template alias parameters can only bind to symbols; this includes variables with run-time values, but not expressions `i + 1` (unless they happen to be compile-time values).
-The value has to be stored in a variable to reference it.
-2. The overload with the run-time value must be a template (with all the downsides of that).
-   Simple overloading is not possible.
-3. Does not help operators, first and foremost `opIndex` and `opCall`.

 ## Prior Work